NorbertHoch/XAI-deeplift-vs-ig-project/README.md

 # What the code does

-1 - loads 1min BTC/USD data and resamples to daily close prices
+1 - loads 1min BTC/USD data and resamples to daily close prices <br>
-2 - trains a 3 layer LSTYM to predict next day close (30 day lookback window) 3 - plots actual vs predicted prices on test set
+2 - trains a 3 layer LSTYM to predict next day close (30 day lookback window) <br>
+3 - plots actual vs predicted prices on test set <br>
-4 - explains predictions using DeepLIFT and Integrated Gradients (using captum)
+4 - explains predictions using DeepLIFT and Integrated Gradients (using captum) <br>

 # Dataset

+The csv is not included because of it's size here is the download link: <br>
+https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data
-The csv is not included because of it's size here is the download link: https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data Just place it in the same directory where the rest of the files sit.
+Just place it in the same directory where the rest of the files sit.